ysoh286/honours-project-2017/detailed-notes.md

 - Plotly itself does not have statistical curves or statistcal functions to compute model fitting for trendlines (not designed to).
 Extensible by how much you know R (for data + model fitting) - you may need to get it in a correct 'format' before Plotly can do it.
 (Here's an [example](https://moderndata.plot.ly/regression-diagnostic-plots-using-r-and-plotly/ where it's managed to plot residuals and scale location plots!) making residual and scale location plots from Plotly and R.)
 - An even easier approach is using ggplotly(), which makes it simple if you're a whizz at ggplot2 through stat_smooth()/geom_smooth() (ggvis is in a sense trying to achieve this via layer_model_predictions(), where it does everything for you)
-- Done with iNZightPlots + Shiny (just some simple trendline fitting)
+- Done with iNZightPlots + Shiny (just some simple trendline fitting - already established in iNZight Lite)

-A possible problem? (if we go down the JavaScript route)
+A possible problem/idea to investigate?
-- How much 'math/stats' can JavaScript handle and would it be a good idea to make use of it (to create standalone plots), or let R do all the computation (and somehow link the two to drive a change in a trendline - in this case linked and not standalone, like Shiny - but avoid redraws).
+- How much 'math/stats' can JavaScript handle and would it be a good idea to make use of it (to create standalone plots), or let R do all the computation (and somehow link the two to drive a change in a trendline - in this case linked and not standalone, like Shiny - but avoid redraws). - get it talking to each other.
-- A gridSVG/custom JS version with iNZight

 **Boxplot challenge:**
 - It might be tough to do a selection on the boxplot itself via plotly (I would probably categorise it along 'Can be done if I knew Plotly.JS well or was a JavaScript whizz').
 Despite this, I'm still going to give it a go  some time next week!